Winter Session

 Dropping a Winter Session Course

 Registered students who would like to drop a course during the University break (December 20, 2024 - January 6, 2025) should see the refund schedule.
-Students who wish to withdraw from a Winter Session course should complete this form (available Fall 2024).
+Students who wish to withdraw from a Winter Session course should complete this form.
 The registrar will process the course withdrawal request during University business hours.
 The University is closed from December 20, 2024 [end of business day] - January 6, 2025 If you submit your request during the time that the University is closed, the timestamp associated with your request will be used to process any refund (if applicable).
 Your request will be processed when the University reopens on January 6, 2025.
 If you have any questions, email wintersession@brown.edu.

 Housing and Dining